- Sissela Matzner

 Assistant (May-July 2016), Dr Carmen Gebhard (School of Social and Political Science).
 I worked on the 'postgraduate induction experience' project to bring all useful information for new SPS Taught Masters students into one place on the website.
 I drafted the Learning and Academic Skills Handbook on critical thinking and writing at postgraduate level, including practical examples and exercises.

 Event organisation, hosting and admin

-Assistant (past), Dr Eve Hepburn (School of Social and Political Science).
+Assistant (2014-2015), Dr Eve Hepburn (School of Social and Political Science).
 I assisted with the organisation of a series of careers events for final year Politics and International Relations MA honours students.
-I invited guest speakers from higher education, private, public and third sector 2014-2015.
+I invited guest speakers from higher education, private, public and third sector.

-From autumn 2015 I convene and host the series of events (see above course convening and co-convening).
+From autumn 2015, I convened and hosted the series of events (see above course convening and co-convening).

 Report and summary writing

-Please contact me for information about my relevant current and past non-University of Edinburgh work experience.
+Please contact me for information about current and past non-University of Edinburgh work experience.

 Conferences and publications

 September 2018: 'Ideas, Institutions, Practices: How to Study Political Parties and Foreign Policy?'
 Co-organiser of and presenter at EISA Early Career Researchers Workshop in Prague, workshop conception and organisation with Louis-Simon Boileau and Valerio Vignoli.